Hanabi-Live/hanabi-live/docs/SECURITY.md

 ### Server

 The virtual server runs on the latest version of [Ubuntu Server](https://ubuntu.com/download/server).
 It is protected by a host-based firewall.
-I make a best-effort to keep the machine up-to-date in terms of operating system patches, Go versions, and NPM packages.
+I make a best-effort to keep the machine up-to-date in terms of operating system packages, Go versions, and NPM packages.

 <br />